Section 8 Program Details

 Tenant's Responsibilities

 When a family selects a housing unit, and the Housing Authority approves the unit, the family signs a lease with the landlord for at least one year.
 The tenant may be required to pay a security deposit to the landlord.
 After the first year, the landlord may initiate a new lease for one year.
-When the family is settled in a new home, the family is expected to comply with the lease and the program requirements, pay its share of rent on time, maintain the unit in good condition and notify the HA of any changes in income or family composition.
+When the family is settled in a new home, the family is expected to comply with the lease and the program requirements, pay its share of rent on time, maintain the unit in good condition and notify Osceola County Housing Office of any changes in income or family composition.

 Landlord's Responsibilities